Cycling the coast from Cape Town to Hermanus – The Atlantic Side of South Africa

 Want to learn Kite Surfing in Cape Town?
 Here is the story of our experience

-Traveling South Africa?
+Traveling in South Africa?
 Check also

 Cycling South Africa – the Ultimate Guide